14 October 2019

 The results were clear.
 The three species are the closest relatives of the maize tribe.

-They lack the typical leaf anatomy of a C4 plant, and are so unique that Maria Vorontsova, Kew’s grass specialist, described a new tribe for them, Jansenelleae.
+They lack the typical leaf anatomy of a C4 plant, and are so unique that Bat Vorontsova, Kew’s grass specialist, described a new tribe for them, Jansenelleae.

 At the University of Sheffield, Matheus Bianconi compared photosynthesis genes between the two groups.